sebasj13/TopasMergeSimulations/README.md

 # topas-merge-simulations

-## Python script to combine the statistical results of a TOPAS simulation that was split up into multiple batches.
+## Python script to combine the statistical results of a TOPAS simulation that was split up into multiple batches

+## At the top of the script, specify:
+- the name of the output file
+- the input files in a list
+- the number of histories used for each file (in order)

 ### Assumes a ".csv" input file format from a TOPAS Scorer with the following header format:

 \# TOPAS Version: {...}
 \# Parameter File: {...}.txt